mkopciuszynski/xrheed/README.md

 ---

 ## 🔬 What is RHEED?

-**Reflection High Energy Electron Diffraction (RHEED)** is an experimental technique for monitoring and controlling crystal surface quality.
+**Reflection High-Energy Electron Diffraction (RHEED)** is an experimental technique used to monitor and control the quality of crystal surfaces.
-A high-energy electron beam (∼20 keV) strikes the surface at a grazing angle (< 5°), making the method highly **surface-sensitive**, probing only a few atomic layers.
+A high-energy electron beam (∼20 keV) strikes the surface at a grazing angle (< 5°), making the method highly **surface-sensitive** and probing only a few atomic layers.

 ---

 ## 🎯 Project Goals

-xrheed provides a flexible and extensible **Python toolkit** for RHEED image analysis:
+**xRHEED** provides a flexible and extensible **Python toolkit** for RHEED image analysis:

 - 🖼️ Load and preprocess RHEED images
 - 📈 Generate and analyze intensity profiles
 - ✨ Overlay predicted diffraction spot positions (kinematic theory & Ewald construction)
+- 🔄 Transform RHEED images into kx–ky space
+- 🔍 Search for reconstruction lattice constants and rotations by calculating the matching coefficient between predicted and experimental data

-👉 **Note:** xrheed is **not a GUI application**.
-It is designed as an **xarray accessory library** to facilitate analysis in **interactive environments** such as Jupyter notebooks.
+👉 **Note:** xRHEED is **not a GUI application**.
+It is designed as an **xarray accessory library**, intended for use in **interactive environments** such as Jupyter notebooks.

 ---

 ## ⚡ Installation

-You can install **xrheed** either with [`uv`](https://github.com/astral-sh/uv) (recommended) or with `pip`.
+You can install **xRHEED** using either [`uv`](https://github.com/astral-sh/uv) or `pip`.

 ### Using pip (editable install for development)